huangyz0918/Hackintosh-Installer-University/README.md

 ## How to contribute to this repository?

-You need to `fork` this repository, just click the `fork` button.
+You need to `fork` this repository, just click the `fork` button at the top of this page.
 After a fork, you can use git to clone this repository in your local device and make changes in your branches.
 We encourage you to do contributions in this repo.

 ### **Contribute to tutorials**
-The core part of this repo is tutorials, we distribute all the tutorials into those parts:
+The core part of this repo are tutorials, we distribute all the tutorials into those parts:

 - **Buyer's guide**

-  In this part, you can get a quick start of Hackintosh and get to know which hardware are suitable for installing a Hackintosh.
-You can learn much about the computer hardwares like CPU, Hard Drives and Graphics Cards in this chapter.
+  In this part, you can get a quick start of Hackintosh and get to know what hardwares are suitable for installing a Hackintosh.
+You can learn much about the computer hardwares like CPU, Hard Drives and graphics cards in this chapter.
 We use a standalone folder `Hardwares` to put them all.

 - **Bootloader Installation Guide**